staten island fathers rights lawyers

 Helping fathers in New York custody cases

 Advocating for deserving fathers poses some unique challenges.
-Because there’s no presumption that the court should place a child equally with both parents, the court looks at the entire case to determine what’s best for the child.
+Because there’s no presumption that the court should place a child equally with both parents, the court looks at the entire case to determine what’s for the child.
 That means, you need to thoroughly show the court how and why you’re critically important in your children’s lives.

 Fighting for a father’s rights can often seem like you’re on the defensive.
 You may need to defend against allegations of domestic violence.
 You may even need to show that your work schedule doesn’t prevent you from providing care for the child.
 It might be that you need to show the court that you’ve been actively involved in the child’s life until now, or that you haven’t been able to participate in your child’s life because of the other parent’s attempts to stop you from having access to the child that you love.